radix-r/ParallelStack/README.md

 serial history according to when compareAndSet returns true meaning that the old head has been replaced with new head.

+This implementation is lock free because a thread fails to complete push or pop method call only if there were infinitely manny successful calls that modified the head of the stack.
 The lack of locks in this implementation guarantees that at least one method call finishes in a finite number of steps.
-I use exponential backoff instead a queuing structure so fairness is not guaranted.
+I use exponential backoff instead a queuing structure so fairness is not guaranteed.